pellyjosh/kaiautotrader/test/README.md

 # Test Scripts

-This folder contains various test scripts for the KaiSignalTrade project.
+This folder contains various test scripts for the HuboluxTradingBot project.

 ## Available Tests